Public Responsibility in Medicine and Research: Organizational Publications and Resources

-In 2006, PRIM&R published a compilation of conference proceedings spanning from 1974-2005, titled PRIM&R Through the Years.
+In 2006, PRIM&R published a compilation of conference proceedings spanning from 1974 to 2005, titled PRIM&R Through the Years.

 Knowledge Center

 The PRIM&R website includes an online Knowledge Center that provides current and historical information and resources to the research community.
 The Knowledge Center is divided into six domains, each containing resources relating to a specific topic.
 These topics include selected regulations and guidance; historical cases and documents; PRIM&R program archives; a glossary of common terms; research ethics publications; and a database of best practices, standard operating procedures, and templates for those working in human research protection programs and animal care and use programs.

 Ampersand

 Launched on November 3, 2008, PRIM&R's blog, Ampersand, is a voice for the research ethics community.
 Contributions to Ampersand come from a variety of sources, including PRIM&R staff, board members, subject matter experts, members, and others involved in the research field.
 Ampersand posts are education-focused and provide commentary on news and issues in the research ethics field.
 Submissions to Ampersand are welcome from members and nonmembers alike.